danielpeter/specfem3d/14_post_processing.md

 Map Local Database
 ------------------

 A sample program `remap_database` is provided to map the local database from a set of machines to another set of machines.
-This is especially useful when you want to run mesher and solver, or different types of solvers separately through a scheduler (refer to Chapter [cha:Scheduler]).
+This is especially useful when you want to run mesher and solver, or different types of solvers separately through a scheduler (refer to Chapter [\[cha:Scheduler\]](#cha:Scheduler)).

     run_lsf.bash --gm-no-shmem --gm-copy-env remap_database old_machines 150